-- Moodle, online courses available 24/7
+- Moodle online courses available 24/7

-- face to face teaching either on site in Leederville or school/regional visits
+- face-to-face teaching either on-site in Leederville or school/regional visits

 SIDE regularly hosts intrastate, interstate and international visitors interested in learning more about the successful model used by teachers and students.

 A continuing focus of the School is to ensure high quality teaching and learning in the new online world.
-The School has on-site Online Teaching and Learning Team consisting of practicing teachers who support other teachers and students to use the new technologies in the most effective manner.
+The School has on-site Online Teaching and Learning Team consisting of practising teachers who support other teachers and students to use the new technologies in the most effective manner.